james126/mgm-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Debugging
+1. Open Intellij go 'Edit Configurations...'

+2. On Run/Debug Configuration page click  plus(+) button

+3. After click plus button select 'Javascript Debug' option and fill name and url (url must be the address of angular application)

+**Execute project and debug**

+1. First execute angular app with:

+`ng serve`

+2. After executing the angular app click configuration that created above and click debug button.

+3. You will see that new browser page is opened and debug mode is active.

+## ToDo
+Footer
+Index testimonials page
+Header about,contact,services links
+Animations - all pages

+31 - creating components at runtime
+when viewNext or delete is pressed